 - Take small breaks of 10-15 minutes in between study, to refresh yourself.
 Play some games, solve puzzles or do something which takes away the stress.

 - Solving JEE Main previous year papers holds a lot of importance in the preparation.
 It will provide you the much-needed practice for the exams.
-Solving previous year papers gives you fair idea of the type of questions asked in exam.
+Solving previous year’s papers gives you a fair idea of the type of questions asked in the exam.

-So, these about points will help you to keep the pace of your preparation in the right manner and it will also help you in cracking the JEE Main next session exams.
-We will keep you notified on any update about the new date for exam.
+So, these above points will help you to keep the pace of your preparation in the right manner.
+These tips will also help you in cracking the JEE Main next session exams.
+We will keep you notified of any updates about the new date for the exam.
 Until then, Keep preparing hard and all the best!